percona/postgres/contrib/pg_tde/documentation/docs/variables.md

 Other DDL operations are still allowed.
 For example other `ALTER` commands are allowed on unencrypted tables, as long as the access method isn't changed.

-You can set this variable at the following levels.
+You can set this variable at the following levels:

-* global - for the entire PostgreSQL cluster
+* global - for the entire PostgreSQL cluster.
-* database - for the current database
+* database - for specific databases.
-* user -
+* user - for specific users.
-* session - for the current user session.
+* session - for the current session.

 Setting or changing the value requires superuser permissions.